UA-141369524-4

 There’s no added sugar needed.

-You can make it sweet and low-sugar with cinnamon.
+Because you can make it sweet and low-sugar with cinnamon.

 This base healthy buttermilk biscuit recipe uses healthier whole wheat flour (vs all-purpose flour), wheat germ, apple cider vinegar (or any vinegar), cinnamon, almond milk (or any non-dairy milk), and coconut oil.